erinfry6/BAGER/code/README.md

  - The top of each script (all .sh and .R files) must be modified to contain the proper home directory path

- - The gene numbering will begin at 2, not 1.

- - If you would like to modify the models ran in BayesTraits, you will need to manually change the command sections of `create_model_files.sh` and `ancestral_reconstruction.sh`.
+ - If you would like to modify the models ran in BayesTraits, you will need to manually change the command sections of `create_model_files.sh`.

- - To specify which ancestral nodes are reconstructed, modify `ancestral_reconstruction.sh`'s command section, which is at the bottom in the for loop.
-Follow the instructions in AGERinstructions.txt

 ## Run the Bayesian Ancestral Transcriptome Reconstruction Scripts

-#### 1) create_model_files.sh - Run the MCMC chain under 4 models (without tree transformation parameters, with kappa, with delta, and with both kappa and delta).
+#### 1) create_model_files.sh - Run the MCMC chain under desired models.
+The default recommended models are coded in, but if you would like to change or add models, you will have to do so.
-In our experience, incorporating both Kappa and Delta (see BayesTraits manual) decreases the variance of reconstructions and increases the log likelihood of the chain.
+I typically run the code one tissue at a time, broken into 4 or 5 chunks specified by begingene and endgene to decrease run time per tissue.

 ```
-./create_model_files.sh tissuecode
+./create_model_files.sh tissuecode begingene endgene
 ```